jasminetan/SE-Trip-Plan/README.md

 Jasmine Tan

 ## Trip Parameters
 how many people are going?
+3

 where are they going and what is the purpose of the trip?

 when is the trip taking place and for how long?

 what is the budget for the trip?

-you may add additional constraints at the start.
-If you do, document them and utilize them in your planning.